The Daily Agenda for Saturday, June 22

 Taylor was beaten, but he managed to escape and flee to a friend’s apartment.
 Robert wasn’t so lucky.
 He was beaten and stabbed 15 times by 19-year-old John Cordoba while yelling “Faggot!
 Faggot!”
-Some witnesses also reported that he Cordoba yelled, “This one’s for Anita!”, although there is some dispute over that.
+Some witnesses also reported that Cordoba yelled, “This one’s for Anita!”
 Neighbors were awakened by the commotion, and they rushed to Robert’s aid.
 But it was too late.
 Hillsborough died 45 minutes after the 12:45 a.m. attack at Missions Emergency Hospital.
-The Cordoba and the three other assailants were arrested later that morning.
+Cordoba and the three other assailants were arrested later that morning.

 Hillsborough’s death struck a deep nerve in the gay community, which had sensed increasing violence in the wake of Anita Bryant’s anti-gay campaign in Miami which resulted in the defeat of a gay rights ordinance three weeks earlier (See Jun 7).
 “We live in a paranoid state,” said Harvey Milk, who was preparing his run for the San Francisco Board of Supervisors, “and the death of Robert is only the culmination of a lot of violence that’s been directed at us.”
 The tragic event, coupled with Bryant’s win, galvanized the gay community, and San Francisco’s Pride celebration just a few days later attracted a record-breaking 300,000 people.
 The parade became an impromptu memorial march with participants erecting a makeshift shrine at City Hall.

 Cordoba was charged with a single count of murder, along with Thomas J. Spooner, 21.
 The other two passengers in the car were not charged.
 Charges were later dropped against Spooner, and Cordoba was convicted of second degree murder and sentenced to 10 years in prison.